Nerve Plant Light Requirements for Optimal Growth

 Nerve plants need consistently moist soil and should be watered every 3 or 4 days.
 But if your nerve plant dries out every couple of days, the plant might be getting too much direct light.
 Harsh, direct sunlight can cause nerve plants to use up their available water more quickly.

 If you notice your nerve plant suffering from any of these symptoms, move it away from the source of direct light.
-Try and place the nerve plant somewhere that gets bright, indirect light.
+Try to place the nerve plant somewhere that gets bright, indirect light.
 Alternatively, use a location that gets filtered sunlight due to blinds or net curtains.

-Signs That Your Nerve Plant isn’t Receiving Enough Light
+Signs Your Plant Isn’t Receiving Enough Light

 While nerve plants don’t like bright, direct light, they can also suffer if they don’t get enough sunlight.
 Common indicators that your nerve plant isn’t receiving enough light include: